Policies & Compliance

 As a general rule, if the faculty affiliated company is sponsoring research at the University under an SBIR or STTR, the faculty member should not be paid as a consultant under the award.

-*Postdocs who are paid from fellowship or training awards generally should not be performing work on the SBC's portion of the SBIR/STTR
+*Trainees who are paid from fellowship or training awards should confirm with sponsors

 Use of Support Staff